 14 years on, Hinterland Bush Links is a thriving organisation employing two part-time staff (Aleisha Keating and Louise Court) to run its ongoing projects and programs.
 Our staff are supported by a dedicated group of community volunteers who assist with on-ground bush regeneration.
-Education is a key tenet to our work, we aim to empower landholders and others to undertake conservation work so they can continue Hinterland Bush Links’ mission to enhance biodiversity on their own properties and beyond.
+Education is a key facet to our work, we aim to empower landholders and others to undertake conservation work so they can continue Hinterland Bush Links’ mission to enhance biodiversity on their own properties and beyond.

 We’ve been recently recognised for our contribution to the community and environment through co-winning the 2024 Sunshine Coast Biosphere Healthy Planet Award.
+We run a variety of successful programs and programs to benefit landholders, the community and environment throughout the Sunshine Coast Hinterland.

 - In the Mary River catchment, highly valued for its biodiversity, Hinterland Bush Links is treating invasive weed vines to improve riverine areas and water quality in the upper catchment through the Upper Mary Valley Weed Vine project.